-In February 2023, we further amended and restated our non-employee director compensation policy to provide that future RSU awards shall cover the number of shares equal to the respective value divided by the greater of (i) the average price of our Class A common stock on the NYSE on the 30 trading days immediately preceding the grant date (or retainer accrual date if a director has elected to convert their annual cash retainer), or (ii) the average closing price of our Class A common stock on the 30 trading days immediately preceding the date utilized by our compensation committee to review our overall target burn rate utilization for the calendar year.
+Effective February 23, 2023, our non-employee director compensation policy provided that RSU awards would cover the number of shares equal to the respective value divided by the greater of (i) the average closing price of our Class A common stock on the NYSE on the 30 trading days immediately preceding the grant date (or retainer accrual date if a director has elected to convert their annual cash retainer), or (ii) the average closing price of our Class A common stock on the NYSE on the 30 trading days immediately preceding the date utilized by our compensation committee to review our overall target burn rate utilization for the calendar year.
+Subsequently, effective November 1, 2023, our compensation committee amended such policy so that grants of RSU awards would cover the number of shares equal to the respective value divided by the average closing price of our Class A common stock on the NYSE on the 30 trading days immediately preceding the grant date.
+As a result of the November amendment, in February 2024, our compensation committee granted a one-time RSU award to our board of directors to provide them with the number of shares they would have received for their 2023 annual RSU award (or, in the case of Mr. Kirkpatrick, his initial RSU award) if such amendment was in place during the entirety of Fiscal Year 2023.